liferay/liferay-docs/develop/tutorials/articles/04-developing-a-web-application/08-search-and-indexing/01-enabling-search-and-indexing-for-guestbooks/05-summarizing-search-documents.markdown

 A summary is a condensed, text-based version of the entity's document that can be displayed generically.
-You create it by combining key parts of the entity's data so users can browse through search results to find the entity they want.
+You create it by combining key parts of the entity's data so users can browse through search resmlts to find the entity they want.

-Create a `GuestbookModelSummarySummaryContributor`:
+Create a `GuestbookModelSummaryContributor`:

     @Component(
             immediate = true,